sUNC-Utilities/docs.sunc.su/docs/Signals/Connection.md

 # The `Connection` object

+!!! info Notes on the `object`.

+    The retrieved connection object will only have the listed methods and fields, since it's a custom object

 A `#!luau Connection` object represents an active link to a signal's callback.
 These are returned by [`#!luau getconnections`](./getconnections.md) and allow inspection and manipulation over connections/signals.

 ---